Molino's description and foliated homogeneity: Foliated homogeneous foliated spaces

 Take $S$ equal to the family of the maps $h_\II$ for admissible sequences $\mathcal I$.
 Suppose that some $h_\II\in S$ fixes a point $u\in\dom h_\II$.
 Thus $\mathcal I=(i_0,\dots,i_\alpha)$ with $i_\alpha=i_0$.
 Let $x=\sigma_{i_0}(u)\in U_{i_0}$ and let $c:I\to X$ be a leafwise loop in $L_x$ based at $x$ and $\UU$-covered by $\II$.
 Take any point $v\in\dom h_\II$, and let $y=\sigma_{i_0}(v)\in U_{i_0}$.
 Since the $d$-diameter of $\sigma_{i_0}(T_{i_0})$ is smaller than $\delta$, according to our application of the Effros theorem, there is some $\phi\in\Homeo(X,\FF)$ with $\phi(x)=y$ and $d(c(t),\phi c(t))<\epsilon$ for all $t\in I$.
 Hence the leafwise path $\phi c:I\to X$ is $\widetilde\UU$-covered by $\II$.
 It follows that $\tilde h_\II(v)=p_{i_0}\phi c(1)=p_{i_0}\phi(x)=p_{i_0}(y)=v$, obtaining $h_\II(v)=v$.
 This shows that $h_\II=\id_{\dom h_\II}$, and therefore $\HH$ satisfies the condition of being strongly locally free with this $S$.

-Note that $\HH$ is strongly quasi-analytic since it is strongly locally free, and therefore the hypotheses of Theorem~\ref{mt: Molino} are satisfied.
+$\HH$ is strongly quasi-analytic because it is strongly locally free, and therefore the hypotheses of Theorem~\ref{mt: Molino} are satisfied.
 In particular, the closure $\ol\HH$ is defined and generated by the set $\ol S$ induced by the above $S$.